-In these days of instant gratification via the web, emails and social media, it’s hard to believe once upon a time wanna-be writers would type and print their manuscripts in double-line spacing, post them to publishers with a reply-paid, self-addressed-envelope, and then wait … and wait … and wait, for an offer to publish or, more often than not, a rejection letter.
+In these days of instant gratification via the web, emails and social media, it’s hard to believe once upon a time wanna-be writers would type and print their manuscripts in double-line spacing and post them to publishers with a reply-paid, self-addressed-envelope.
+And then wait and wait and wait, for an offer to publish or, more likely, a feared rejection letter.

-I lived in England from the late-1980s to mid-1990s where I had a creative purple patch, writing and submitting short stories to lifestyle magazines and writing competitions.
+I lived in England from the late-1980s to the mid-1990s, where I had a creative purple patch, writing and submitting short stories to lifestyle magazines and writing competitions.
 I don’t mean I got published a lot, I didn’t, but I kept coming up with ideas, fleshing out plots and characters on trains to and from work, and banging my stories into a secondhand Amstrad PC at nights, to print out and post in the mornings.
-For a while there, I was an assembly line worker, mass producing short stories!
+For a while there, I was an assembly line worker, mass-producing short stories!

 “I was pleased to receive your short story ‘Mistaken Identity’, which I have read with interest.
 Sadly I do not feel that this piece is right for publication in our magazine.
 I am sorry to disappoint you about this but wish every success with it elsewhere.”